swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

     todo_messages.proto
 ```

-This command will create a `todo_messages.pb.swift` file, which contains the structs representing the protocol buffer description.
+Running this command will generate a `todo_messages.pb.swift` file, containing the Swift models that represent the protocol buffer description.

-With the data model in place, the next step is to build a simple gRPC interface that will serve as the foundation for a future gRPC server.
+With the data model defined, the next step is to create a basic gRPC interface, which will form the foundation for the future gRPC server.

 ## What is gRPC?